KCET: Subchannel history

 In 2006, KCET launched a digital channel, KCET Desert Cities, for digital television and cable for the Coachella Valley.
 (In September of that year, KCET announced a similar channel for Orange County in partnership with California State University, Fullerton to be launched in late 2007, when it replaced a simulcast of KCET's analog signal.)
-In August 2007, KCET began carrying PBS and American Public Television's cultural, news and history-oriented network PBS World on digital subchannel 28.4, and the Spanish language educational network V-me on digital subchannel 28.3.
+In August 2007, KCET began carrying PBS and American Public Television's cultural, news and history-oriented network World on digital subchannel 28.4, and the Spanish language educational network V-me on digital subchannel 28.3.

-With KCET discontinuing its membership with PBS on January 1, 2011, KCET restructured its subchannel offerings; KCET-DT 28.2 converted to children's programming service under the brand KCET Kids & Family, itself a conversion of KCET Desert Cities and KCET Orange (with programs seen on the respective channels being shifted to KCET's main channel to occupy a daytime lifestyle block), while PBS World was replaced by MHz Worldview on KCET-DT4.
+With KCET discontinuing its membership with PBS on January 1, 2011, KCET restructured its subchannel offerings; KCET-DT 28.2 converted to children's programming service under the brand KCET Kids & Family, itself a conversion of KCET Desert Cities and KCET Orange (with programs seen on the respective channels being shifted to KCET's main channel to occupy a daytime lifestyle block), while World was replaced by MHz Worldview on KCET-DT4.
 (V-me programming continued to be carried on KCET-DT3.)
 KCET primary subchannel offered themed nights during the first year of operation.
 On January 1, 2013, as a byproduct of the Link Media merger, LinkTV—under the brand "KCETLink", which replaced the channel's national feed on local cable and satellite providers and simulcasted LinkTV-licensed content—replaced KCET Kids & Family on digital subchannel 28.2.

 On August 5, 2013, KCET replaced MHz Worldview with NHK World on subchannel 28.4.
 (MHz Worldview moved to a subchannel of KLCS-DT.)
 On March 30, 2017, KCET ceased carrying V-Me on its subchannel as the network transitioned to a commercial ad-supported channel.
 It was replaced by KCETLink+ on the same day.
 KCETLink+ was eventually shut down and NHK World moved up to the 28.3 subchannel with its former 28.4 subchannel discontinued.